ami-arkhan/study/codes/various-problem/bit-operations/README.md

 # Problem:
-Find decimal sum of 7-bit binary number from hexadecimal number.
+Read hexadecimal data and find decimal sum of each 7-bit binary number from hexadecimal number.
+Hexadecimal numbers are given as such that when whole string is converted to binary it will be multiple of 7-bits.

+Input hexadecimal numbers are multiple of binary 7-bits and ranges from 7~700 binary bits.
+Numbers ranging from 0~9 and English capital letters ranging from A~F are used.